-You have broken one of your carpal bones (small bones at the bottom of the hand- see picture).
-The orthopaedic consultant has assessed this as a small stable fracture.
+You have broken one of your metacarpal bones (long bones in your hand).

 Healing: This normally takes approximately 4-6 weeks to heal.
 Pain and swelling: Take painkillers if you are in pain.
 You may find your hand will be a bit achy and swollen for a few months after your injury.
 Using your hand: You may use the hand as pain allows.
 You have been given a splint use this to support your hand whilst it heals.

-It is important to keep the rest of the finger bending to stop it becoming stiff.
+It is important to keep the fingers bending to stop them becoming stiff.
 Follow up: We do not routinely follow up these injuries as they heal well.
-However, if you continue to have pain or are limited in what you can do please get in contact with us on the details below.
+However, if you continue to have pain or are limited in what you can do please get in contact with us on the below number or e- mail.

-Area of injury: